Autodidacticism: Terminology

 Various terms are used to describe self-education.
 One such is heutagogy, coined in 2000 by Stewart Hase and Chris Kenyon of Southern Cross University in Australia; others are self-directed learning and self-determined learning.
 In the heutagogy paradigm, a learner should be at the centre of their own learning.
 A truly self-determined learning approach also sees the heutagogic learner exploring different approaches to knowledge in order to learn; there is an element of experimentation underpinned by a personal curiosity.

+Andragogy "strive[s] for autonomy and self-direction in learning", while Heutagogy "identif[ies] the potential to learn from novel experiences as a matter of course [...] manage their own learning".
+Ubuntugogy is a type of cosmopolitanism that has a collectivist ethics of awareness concerning the African diaspora.